Red Pepper, Chickpea & Corn Soup (Oil-free Vegan)

 Corn Soup Stock

 Corn cob stock which uses the cobs from the soup part of the recipe can be made a day ahead.
 The corn cob stock can also be made while you are starting the soup in another stock pot.
-Cut of the kernels ahead of time, and start the stock (see below), then continue with the soup in another pot.
-If you don’t have time for stock making, store-bought vegetable stock or even water will do and the soup is good, but doesn’t have quite the depth or the balance of the sweetness that the corn cob stock gives.
+Cut off the kernels ahead of time, and start the stock (see below), then continue with the soup in another pot.
+If you don’t have time to make the corn cob stock, store-bought vegetable stock or even water will do and the soup is good, but doesn’t have quite the depth or the balance of the sweetness that the corn cob stock gives.
 The chickpea stock from making chickpeas from dried is also good.
 Liquid from canned chickpeas is not so good.
 It has a tin taste and may add to much salt.
 A combination of homemade chickpea stock and corn cob stock which is very flavorful will be perfect too.

 This red pepper oil-free vegan corn soup, is even better topped with homemade garden salsa fresca.